GlobalBoost/ord-globalboost/docs/src/guides/sat-hunting.md

    bitcoin-cli loadwallet foo-watch-only
    ```

-4. Now import the descriptors, with the correct checksums, into Bitcoin Core.
+4. Now import the descriptors, with the correct checksums, into GlobalBoost Core.

    ```sh
    bitcoin-cli \